“Good food is a celebration of life.” — Sophia Loren, actress

 1. NORTHERN ITALY ~ strudel

 Many people in Trentino-Alto Adige speak both Italian and German.
-The region was once part of Austria, its neighbor to the north, so it’s natural Trentino-Alto Adige and Austria share similar culinary traditions.
+The region was once part of Austria, its neighbor to the north.
+As a result, Trentino-Alto Adige and Austria share similar culinary traditions.
 When it comes to sweets, that means puddings, doughnuts, and strudel.

 But one made with fresh cherries seems just right for springtime.